vkhatri/chef-elasticsearch-cluster/README.md

 # TODO

-- add LWRP to manage plugins
+- add more locations to nginx vhost
-- add LWRP to manage indexes
+- add specs

 ## Recipes